Edmond J. Safra Synagogue (Manhattan): Architecture

 The synagogue, whose congregational name is "Congregation Beit Yaakov" after Safra's father's name, was designed by architect Thierry Despont, and has been described as a "sumptuous work of Beaux-Arts revival."
 The interior and facade of the building is made of Jerusalem stone quarried in Judea.
 The massive bronze doors with their Tree of Life motif are by American sculptor Mark Beard.

 Due to its location in the Upper East Side Historic District, the synagogue design required approval from the New York City Landmarks Preservation Commission, which called it an "artful synthesis of the composition, details and material palette of the Beaux-Arts style, which plays an important role in defining the special architectural character of the Upper East Side Historic District."

 Clergy

-On January 31, 2017, Rabbi Elie Abadie, the first rabbi of the Edmond J. Safra Synagogue, was fired from his position after failing to reach a financial agreement after his contract expired and that negotiations with him started in 2015 had been unsuccessful.

-Following the rabbi's departure in January 2017, the synagogue's name was changed to Congregation Beit Edmond and Rabbi Shlomo Farhi became the rabbi.
+Rabbi Elie Abadie was the synagogue’s founding rabbi, serving from its opening in 2003 until 2017.
+Abadie’s departure came amid a 2017 dispute with the Edmond J. Safra Philanthropic Foundation over the congregation’s funding and governance.
+After his departure, Shlomo Farhi became the congregation's rabbi and continues to serve in that position.